-- f) Inform the athlete that this questionnaire will be sent to the ADO and that the ADO will review it and contact them to follow up and may request supporting information to validate the athlete's answers. - g) Once the athlete has duly completed and signed the 'COVID-19 Athlete Questionnaire', provide a copy to the athlete. - h) Inform the athlete that because they have declared that they (or someone present with them at this location/who resides with them) have COVID-19 or symptoms suggestive of COVID-19, and/or they are serving a period of quarantine or are self-isolating due to the pre-existing medical condition, sample collection will not proceed due to the risk of infection with COVID-19. - i) If the athlete had chosen to wear gloves and/or mask, instruct the athlete to safely remove and dispose of them securely in your garbage bag. - j) Thank the athlete and leave the testing location. - k) Before entering your vehicle, and with the signed 'COVID-19 Athlete Questionnaire' safely stored, clean your hands, remove your disposable personal protection equipment (PPE) and dispose securely in your garbage bag. - I) As usual practice, return any doping control documentation, including the complete 'COVID-19 Athlete Questionnaire', to your ADO as soon as possible. - m) The record of the test attempt not proceeding should be logged into ADAMS as outlined below.
+- f) misleading, inaccurate or incorrect, they may be committing an anti-doping rule violation (e.g., tampering or attempted tampering) and they may be subject to a sanction of up to four years.
+Confirm that the athlete understands this warning. - g) Inform the athlete that this questionnaire will be sent to the ADO and that the ADO will review it and contact them to follow up and may request supporting information to validate the athlete's answers. - h) Once the athlete has duly completed and signed the 'COVID-19 Athlete Questionnaire', provide a copy to the athlete. - i) Inform the athlete that because they have declared that they (or someone present with them at this location/who resides with them) have COVID-19 or symptoms suggestive of COVID-19, and/or they are serving a period of quarantine or are self-isolating due to the pre-existing medical condition, sample collection will not proceed due to the risk of infection with COVID-19. - j) If the athlete had chosen to wear gloves and/or mask, instruct the athlete to safely remove and dispose of them securely in your garbage bag. - k) Thank the athlete and leave the testing location. - I) Before entering your vehicle, and with the signed 'COVID-19 Athlete Questionnaire' safely stored, clean your hands, remove your disposable personal protection equipment and dispose of it securely in your garbage bag. - m) As usual practice, return any doping control documentation, including the complete 'COVID-19 Athlete Questionnaire', to your ADO as soon as possible. - n) The record of the test attempt not proceeding should be logged into ADAMS as outlined below.